HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/python crash course/2024-08-23-Python-File-and-Exception.md

 </div>

 <div class="notice--warning" markdown="1">

-I think the easiest method to judge whether or not a file closed normally is checking if it can be deleted successfully.
-So, we can take a simple example to test the function of `with`.
-For example, if we execute the following code:
+I think the easiest method to judge whether or not a file is closed normally is checking if it can be deleted successfully.

+If we execute the following code:

 ```python
 file_object = open('pi_digits.txt')